 Monday, 16 March: Find the Right Combination: How Transformative Agreements Unlock Sustainable Open Access NOW AVAILABLE

 For the transition to Open Access to be sustainable over time, publishers are forging new partnerships that will lead to frictionless, flexible, and scalable workflows for funders, institutions and researchers.
 Successful collaboration among libraries, publishers, researchers, and intermediaries will also ensure diversity in the post-Plan S scholarly publishing ecosystem.
 Panelists will share insights into how they’ve adapted systems to support emerging needs under terms of Transformative Agreements.
 For example, solutions that incorporate multiple sources of funding into the open access payment stream – and without disrupting the author journey from submission to publication – are increasingly seen as basic requirements.
+Interviews with:

 - Jennifer Goodrich, Director, Product Management, Publisher Solutions, CCC

 Monday, 23 March: A Common Lot and a Lot in Common: Publishers and Researchers Today NOW AVAILABLE

 Researchers and publishers have much in common.
 Dr. Milka Kostic recently told the Scholarly Kitchen blog that both “want to make a difference – they want to advance human health and well being, the health of our planet, and of our society.”
 Spurred by the movement toward Open Access and Open Science, scholarly publishers have taken up a range of new approaches to strengthen relationships with researchers.
 Transformative agreements, for example, prescribe educational programs on open access publishing for scholars.
 On their own and with third-party vendors, publishers also provide editorial assistance, social media services and career development guidance.
 Listeners will learn they too can find common ground with their researcher-contributors.
 Interviews with: